awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 + An existing Amazon EKS cluster\.
 To deploy one, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 + \(Optional, but recommended\) The Amazon VPC CNI plugin for Kubernetes add\-on configured with its own IAM role that has the necessary IAM policy attached to it\.
 For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.
 + Familiarity with the considerations listed in [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 Depending on the instance type you choose, there may be additional prerequisites for your cluster and VPC\.
++ To add a Windows managed node group, you must first enable Windows support for your cluster\.
+For more information, see [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.

 You can create a managed node group with `eksctl` or the AWS Management Console\.